tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Execution Role - Assumed by the function, determines **WHAT** the function **CAN DO**
 - Resource Policy - **WHO** can do **WHAT** with the lambda function
+- Cross Account Access - requires Identity (OUT) AND Resource Policy (IN)
+- Required when a service needs to invoke a lambda function in another account
+- Required cross-account (lambda has no trust)
+- Not required for an identity in the same account
+- Can view and perform limited edits in the UI
+- .. also full control via CLI/API